 About the use of Blue Badge disabled parking permits in Europe

 The Blue Badge parking scheme was first launched in 1970.
 It is an EU wide scheme and there is a reciprocal arrangement with all EU countries so that disabled drivers can use their permit to park when they travel abroad.
 In 1998, the EU Member States agreed to recognise Blue Badge parking permits of a common format issued in all EU countries.

 There are about 12 million people with a disability in the UK, and about two and a half million people currently have a Blue Badge parking permit.

 The EU Air Passengers Regulation 2006 requires operators to provide help to disabled passengers travelling in the EU.
 It was a European directive which established the rights of the disabled to access travel by air.
-Assistance through airports, help boarding and getting off planes, and the transport of mobility aids all make it possible for persons of restricted mobility to enjoy independent air travel.
+Assistance through airports helps with boarding and getting off planes, with the transport of mobility aids and makes possible to enjoy independent air travel.

 Changes to car insurance post Brexit and GB stickers

 You will need a document called a Green Card, which you can get from your insurer, to prove your car is covered if you are driving in Europe.
 You should contact your insurer six weeks before travelling to ask for it.